The early radio afterglow of short GRB 230217A: Discussion

 \subsection{Reverse shock emission}

+The overall trend of the 5.5 and 9\,GHz light curve of GRB 230217A is declining with a temporal index of $\alpha=-0.3 \pm 0.1$.
+In Section~\ref{sec:radio_afterglow}, we demonstrate that our radio detections, which all occurred before 1.2\,days post-burst, do not provide significant evidence for scintillation, and that a characteristic frequency such as the synchrotron self-absorption break moving through the observing bands cannot be distinguished.

 We now examine the detected radio emission from GRB 230217A under the reverse-forward shock framework \citep{meszaros97}.
 The forward and reverse shocks are both sites of particle acceleration where a population of electrons is accelerated into a power-law distribution of energies with a slope of $p$, generating two synchrotron components.
 The broadband spectrum of each component is described by the peak flux and three characteristic break frequencies (the synchrotron self-absorption frequency $\nu_a$, the peak frequency $\nu_m$ and the cooling frequency $\nu_c$), which evolve with time \citep{granot02}.
-The evolution of these breaks depend on $p$ and the slope $k$ of the density profile $\rho$ of the surrounding medium as a function of radius $R$ ($\rho \propto R^{-k}$) where $k=0$ corresponds to a homogeneous medium and $k=2$ to a stellar wind-like medium.
+The evolution of these breaks depends on $p$ and the slope $k$ of the density profile $\rho$ of the CBM as a function of radius $R$ ($\rho \propto R^{-k}$) where $k=0$ corresponds to a homogeneous medium and $k=2$ to a stellar wind-like medium.
+We assume that GRB 230217A is embedded within a homogeneous medium ($k=0$), which is a standard assumption for SGRBs.

 Analytical solutions of the temporal power-law indices of the flux density of the radio afterglow for both the forward and reverse shock can be found in table 5 of \citet{vanderhorst14}.
-On the timescales of our radio detections of GRB 230217A (hours to $\sim1$\,day post-burst), we expect the characteristic frequencies to be ordered $\nu_a<\nu_m<\nu_c$ for both the forward and reverse shocks.
-The GHz radio band at some frequency $\nu$ is likely below $\nu_m$ and either below or above $\nu_a$ \citep{vanderhorst14}.
-We assume that GRB 230217A is embedded within a homogeneous medium ($k=0$), which is a standard assumption for SGRBs.
-Given we observe a declining temporal index of $\alpha=-0.3 \pm 0.1$ for the radio afterglow of GRB 230217A, it is unlikely to be associated with the forward shock, which predicts an increasing flux density with $\alpha=0.5$.
-However, the $\nu_a<\nu<\nu_m$ spectral regime predicts a declining light curve for reverse shock emission with a temporal index in the range of $-0.47<\alpha<-0.45$ \citep[depending on the thickness of the shell behind the forward shock through which the reverse shock must propagate;][]{vanderhorst14}, and is therefore consistent within $2\sigma$ of our results.
-We therefore conclude that we have detected radio emission from the reverse shock of GRB 230217A.
+On the timescales of our radio detections of GRB 230217A (hours to $\sim1$\,day post-burst), we expect the characteristic frequencies to be ordered $\nu_a<\nu_m<\nu_c$ for both the forward and reverse shocks, and that $\nu$ is likely below $\nu_m$ and either below or above $\nu_a$ \citep{granot14}.
+For radio emission from the forward shock to decay in this same timeframe, we would require our observing frequency $\nu > \nu_m$.
+If this were the case then our temporal decay index implies $p=1.4 \pm 0.1$ for a homogeneous CBM.
+This is much lower than the range $2\lesssim p \lesssim 3$ expected for GRBs \citep{sari99etal}, making a forward shock interpretation unlikely.